metaleap/vscode-appz/libs/go/readme.md

 `value`, `placeholder`, `items`, `canSelectMany`, `matchOnDescription`, `matchOnDetail`, `activeItems`, `selectedItems`, `title`, `step`, `totalSteps`, `enabled`, `busy`, `ignoreFocusOut` to the VSC side to immediately become active there.
-Note that all those property values are trasmitted, no omissions.
+Note that all those property values are transmitted, no omissions.

 `return` ── a thenable that resolves when this `ApplyChanges` call has successfully completed at the VSC side.